 What are the next steps?

-The opportunity now exists for Council to promote the benefits of this project to State and Federal members as well as private investors, with Council’s main role in the project as one of ‘supportive partner'.
+The opportunity now exists for Council to promote the benefits of this project to State and Federal members as well as private investors.
+Council’s main role in the project is a ‘supportive partner'.